The Ford Family Wellness Center for Seniors provides healthcare and health and wellness services to seniors in the community.

 Our value principles

-To carry out the mission and goals, all services within the Ford Family Senior Care Center adhere to the principles of NCQA’s Patient-Centered Medical Home model and the Rainbow PRISM model, which serves as a core philosophy that is taught, modeled and expected by everyone involved with the Ford Family Senior Care Center.
+To carry out the mission and goals, all services within the Ford Family Wellness Center for Seniors adhere to the principles of NCQA’s Patient-Centered Medical Home model and the Rainbow PRISM model, which serves as a core philosophy that is taught, modeled and expected by everyone involved with the Ford Family Wellness Center for Seniors.

 PRISM is an acronym for Presence, Respect, Information, Services and Movement.
-The term "Rainbow" expresses the commitment to respect human diversity upheld by the faculty and staff of the Ford Family Senior Care Center.
+The term "Rainbow" expresses the commitment to respect human diversity upheld by the faculty and staff of the Ford Family Wellness Center for Seniors.

 - Presence is being with the community, face to-face, paying attention, being reliable, being with community and staying with community overtime.